UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/variables_rust.md

 used the `{}` syntax to indicate where the value of the variable should be substituted into the string.

-Note that we don't need to always specify the type of a variable, as the rust compiler can infer the type from the value assigned to the variable:
+Note that we don't need to always specify the type of a variable, as the Rust compiler can infer the type from the value assigned to the variable:

 ```rust